 Vin: Personal branding is very important.
 It is one of the most effective ways of differentiating and marketing yourself.
 A brand creates a pipeline of opportunities.

 Creating a brand is a lot of work.
 It requires an individual to create something unique.
 Being a copy of someone else is not a personal brand.
-Why buy Nike over Reebok or vis versa?
-The differentiation is perception based.
+Why buy Nike over Reebok or vice versa?
+The differentiation is perception-based.
 They create a following who connect with their core, defining characteristics.

 Tanmoy: How would you describe your style of mentoring/supervising juniors/employees?

 Vin: Here is a project.
 Come get me when you need help.
 My office hours are… I will check in with you daily.
 Struggle but do not keep hitting your head on the same brick wall.
 You have a deadline.